SaxySam/Git_Instructions/README.md

 git rm --cached [Filename]
 ```

-> More information can be on the [Ignoring Files section of the Git Documentation](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository#_ignoring).
+> More information can be found on the [Ignoring Files section of the Git Documentation](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository#_ignoring).

 ---